vyos/vyos-documentation/docs/configexamples/autotest/tunnelbroker/tunnelbroker.rst

 NAME`.

-Similarly, to attach the firewall, you would use `set interfaces ethernet eth0 firewall in ipv6-name` or `et firewall zone LOCAL from WAN firewall ipv6-name`.
+Similarly, to attach the firewall, you would use `set interfaces ethernet eth0 firewall in ipv6-name` or `set firewall zone LOCAL from WAN firewall ipv6-name`.